How your DNA can help you design a personalised nutrition plan

 Your DNA can reveal whether a high-protein diet could be beneficial for your weight management goals.
 Individuals carrying a specific gene variant, known as the FTO gene, may experience significant changes in weight management with a high-protein diet.
 For those genetically suited to a high-protein regimen, increasing protein intake from both animal and plant sources can enhance body composition and facilitate weight loss.
 Conversely, individuals with a lower genetic predisposition may not experience the same benefits from such a diet.

-For those genetically inclined to respond positively to higher protein levels, aiming for a daily protein intake of 1-1.5 grams per kilogram of body weight can help manage appetite and boost energy expenditure, crucial elements for successful weight loss²,⁴.
+For those genetically inclined to respond positively to higher protein levels, aiming for a daily protein intake of 1–1.5 grams per kilogram of body weight can help manage appetite and boost energy expenditure, crucial elements for successful weight loss.
+This is one of the factors explored in the Weight Management DNA Test, which offers protein and macronutrient recommendations based on your DNA.

 Vitamin D